dragoa/covid19DataVisualization/README.md

 # covid19DataVisualization

-Data visualization project for the pandemic of Covid19
+Data visualization project for the pandemic of Covid19 using d3.js library